 An internship is a learning experience designed to aid students in achieving specific academic and professional objectives.
-MES students are allowed to complete an internship for credit after they reach candidacy.
-You are strongly encouraged to complete an internship after your first year in core classes in conjunction with your thesis, especially if you do not have prior professional-level experience in environmental work.
+Students are strongly encouraged to complete an internship after their first year in core classes in conjunction with their thesis, especially if they do not have prior professional-level experience in environmental work.